MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-155-Exchange-Establishment-Standards-Other-Related-Standards-Under-Affordable-Care-Act/subpart-E-Exchange-Functions-Individual-Market-Enrollment-Qualified-Health-Plans/section-155.420.md

 (iv) A qualified individual who was previously ineligible for advance payments of the premium tax credit solely because of a household income below 100 percent of the FPL and who, during the same timeframe, was ineligible for Medicaid because he or she was living in a non-Medicaid expansion State, who either experiences a change in household income or moves to a different State resulting in the qualified individual becoming newly eligible for advance payments of the premium tax credit;

-(7) The qualified individual or enrollee, or his or her dependent, gains access to new QHPs as a result of a permanent move and either -
+(7) The qualified individual or enrollee, or his or her dependent, gains access to new QHPs as a result of a permanent move and -

-(i) Had minimum essential coverage as described in 26 CFR 1.5000A-1(b) for one or more days during the 60 days preceding the date of the permanent move, or
+(i) Had minimum essential coverage as described in 26 CFR 1.5000A-1(b) for one or more days during the 60 days preceding the date of the permanent move.

-(ii) Was living outside of the United States or in a United States territory at the time of the permanent move;
+(ii) [Reserved]

 (8) The qualified individual -